-With car-sharing companies, some offering a one-off registration fee, you rent cars by the minute, not by the day like other rental agencies, at just cents per minute.
-However, others also offer the option to park the car overnight during the week at no charge — and you can simply get back in and drive off in the morning.
-With a standard rental car, you’re paying for every moment the car is in your possession, whether you’re driving it or not.
-These expat-friendly car sharing companies give you an idea of the low rates they can offer:
+With car-sharing companies, some offering a one-off registration fee, you rent cars by the minute, not by the day.
+However, others also offer the option to park the car overnight during the week at no charge.
+With a standard rental car, you’re paying for every moment the car is in your possession.
+These expat-friendly car-sharing companies give you an idea of the low rates they can offer:

 Car insurance is required in Germany, and it can be quite costly.
-Car insurance rates depend on a variety of factors, including the type of car and age of the driver, and can end up costing more than the car is worth per year to insure.
+Car insurance rates depend on a variety of factors, including the type of car and age of the driver.
+They can end up costing more than the car is worth per year to insure.

 No fuel costs

-Fuel prices in Germany are on the higher side, and costs the average driver in Germany just 1.24% of a typical salary.
-When you use some car sharing companies, you don’t pay for fuel at partner petrol stations — and in fact, you’re rewarded with bonus minutes if the tank is at half or lower when picked up and over 90% when dropped off, or if you recharge an electric car.
+Fuel prices in Germany are on the higher side; it costs the average driver in Germany 1.24% of a typical salary.
+When you use some car-sharing companies, you don’t pay for fuel at partner petrol stations.
+In fact, you’re rewarded with bonus minutes if the tank is at half or lower when picked up and over 90% when dropped off, or if you recharge an electric car.

 Save the environment with car sharing

-Going green and saving the planet has become increasingly important — and one way to cut down on carbon footprints is to limit the use of internal combustion engine (ICE) cars.
+Going green and saving the planet has become increasingly important.
+They’re one way to cut down on carbon footprints is to limit the use of internal combustion engine (ICE) cars.
 Some people have begun to avoid using ICE cars at all, opting instead to use bicycles, public transportation or electric cars.
 Electric cars, however, may prove too costly to purchase, especially for expats that may not use the car that often or plan on moving abroad.

 Save some time by sharing cars

-Expats in Germany without a car can certainly rely on public transportation, but getting around may take you much longer — and sometimes you just want some time to yourself on the road.
-Instead of heading to a rental agency to wait in line, fill out the paperwork and pick up a car, car sharing apps can show you the cars closest to you.
+Expats in Germany without a car can certainly rely on public transportation.
+Getting around may take you much longer — and sometimes you just want some time to yourself on the road.
+Instead of heading to a rental agency to fill out the paperwork and pick up a car, car-sharing apps can show you the cars closest to you.
 You’ll simply hop in, push start and get going.